dokyun-kim4/rl-pusher/README.md

 The actor uses an identical neural network architecture to behavior cloning, as shown in *figure 3.* above.
 The critic network uses a similar architecture, with the output layer containing only a single output for estimating vaule.
 Both networks have two hidden layers of size 256.

 ### Training and Evaluation
 The model was trained for 15 minutes on an NVIDIA RTX A1000 Laptop GPU over 200,000 timesteps for approx. 15 minutes.
+For this training, the Stable Baseline 3 library was used, with continous environment support being a next step for our implementation.

 The training rewards graph is shown below.
 <div style="text-align: center;">